mebitek/TasmotaInverter/README.md

 See config.ini and amend for your own needs.

-In [Topics] section you can specify the L1 phase topic and the status topic.
-Check your tasmota device MQTT broker to get the correct ones in [Warnings] section you can specify the High temperature alarm limit and the overload alarm limit (10% tolerance will be added during calculation)
+In `[Topics]` section you can specify the L1 phase topic and the status topic.
+Check your tasmota device MQTT broker to get the correct ones

 Example:

     `L1 = tele/tasmota_4B0B98/SENSOR`

     `CONFIG = tele/tasmota_4B0B98/STATE`
+In `[Warnings]` section you can specify the High temperature alarm limit and the overload alarm limit (10% tolerance will be added during calculation)

+In `[Setup]` set `TasmotaIp` to remote control the device (On|Off) via GUI

 ### Installation